umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-bash.md

 ---
 description: >-
-  This section provides a step-by-step guide to setting up a CI/CD pipeline in GitHub Actions using the provided sample Powershell scripts.
+  This section provides a step-by-step guide to setting up a CI/CD pipeline in GitHub Actions using the provided sample Bash scripts.
 ---

-# GitHub Actions using Powershell scripts
+# GitHub Actions using Bash scripts

 Before setting up the pipeline in GitHub, make sure that the following steps from the [Configuring a CI/CD pipeline](./) are done:
 - Use an existing Cloud project or create a new one